 All of these tasks differ in their individual applications.
 But there’s something that ties together all of these scissor lift jobs: you need a license to operate a scissor lift.
 Some companies and workers have tried to “get around” OSHA by not getting their scissor lift license, but in the end, ignoring safety standards is the wrong way to go.
 There are many hazards associated with scissor lift use, and if you aren’t aware of what they are, injuries and accidents are more likely to occur.

 Even though scissor lifts are considered scaffolding by OSHA (and not aerial lifts), they’re still subject to comprehensive safety rules and regulations.
 Make sure your employees are qualified to operate your equipment safely – sign up with ALC today!

 With our three training packages (Train a Trainer, Training Kit and the popular Bundle Package), ALC has everything you need to achieve OSHA compliance.
 With a super-flexible online learning format, tons of helpful resources, OSHA expertise, and lifetime support, no other scissor lift license training program offers you so much at such an affordable price!

 Do you need a license to operate a scissor lift?
 And do you need a certification to operate a scissor lift?
 You bet on both questions – and if not, you and your company can suffer serious fines and penalties from OSHA.
 Don’t skip on safety.
 Get your scissor lift license at ALC, and enjoy the confidence and peace of mind that comes with a well-trained workforce!
 We’ll train your workers on the best methods for safe scissor lift operation in no time at all!

-To learn more about our scissor lift license training programs, call ALC today.
+To learn more about our scissor lift license training programs and scissor lift operation, call ALC today.
 Our phone number is 888-278-8896.
 You can also get started today by selecting the ALC scissor lift course that’s right for you.
 We look forward to helping you become OSHA compliant today!